chuck00lin/UAV_sim/README.md

 # UAV_sim
 Most are scripts, with some code for UAV Gazebo simulation

+SITL_config: uav configration file, same with realworld configrations

 ## Environment
 - clean ubuntu 20.04